 Regardless, this paper had informative sections for my 27th week of eating broccoli sprouts every day.

-2. The amino acid taurine dropped off my supplement regimen last year after taking 500 mg twice a day for years.
+2. Taurine dropped off my supplement regimen last year after taking 500 mg twice a day for years.
 It’s back on now after reading Section 3.1.3:

 3. A study in Upgrade your brain’s switchboard with broccoli sprouts was cited for its potential: